Kansas City vs Palm Springs

 Which city has higher STR taxes — Kansas City or Palm Springs?

 Kansas City charges 7.5% Transient Guest Tax + sales tax, while Palm Springs charges 12.5% combined (11.5% TOT + 1% TBID).
-Compare the full breakdown in the table above.
+Notably, Palm Springs benefits from automatic platform tax collection, while hosts in Kansas City must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?